 Are you hosting Thanksgiving for the first time this year?
 Or perhaps looking for some fresh ideas on how to host Thanksgiving?
 Look no further as I share some of my tips and tricks for successfully hosting Thanksgiving!

-Not to panic you or anything, but Thanksgiving is exactly three weeks away.
-I can’t wait because it is one of my favorite holidays.
-I’m all about holidays involving food and family.
-From the pretty set tables, themed turkey stuff to the delicious overindulging meal… I adore it all.
+Thanksgiving is almost here!
+I can't wait because it is one of my favorite holidays.
+I'm all about holidays involving food and family.
+From the pretty set tables, themed turkey stuff to the delicious overindulging meal...
+I adore it all.